ngDocumentor/ngDocumentor/src/assets/mddocs/footer.md

 ```

 * The `social` key specifies the social links section in the footer.
-This is also an array of links object with each object consisting of `tag` and `link` keys; with their purpose being the same as other link objects.
+This is also an array / group of links object with each object consisting of `tag` and `link` keys; with their purpose being the same as other link objects.
 There is no limit on number of social link objects you can add.

 ```json